Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

 In this section, we outline the two mainstream formalizations of RSs. \cref{sec:rss-as-identifiability} discusses RSs from an \textit{identifiability} perspective, investigating under what conditions models achieving high likelihood {can} in fact learn correct concepts in the infinite sample case. \cref{sec:rss-as-statistical-learning} instead is concerned with guarantees -- in terms of empirical risk minimization -- for learning correct concepts from finite data.
 The so-far vague notion of ``correct'' concept will be clarified in the following sections.

 \paragraph{Additional notation} {Going forward, we will often treat distributions over a finite set of values as vectors in a simplex.
-This simplex has one dimension for each value in the set.
 We will write $\Delta_\calC$ to indicate the simplex defined by the values contained in $\calC$:

 Furthermore, we will write $\Vset{\Delta_\calC}=\{\vp \in \{0, 1\}^{|\calC|}\mid \sum_{i=1}^{|\calC|} p_i = 1\}$ to indicate the \textit{vertices} of the simplex $\Delta_\calC$.
 This is simply a collection of one-hot vectors, one for each value in $\calC$.}